GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 subhead: |
   Mitigate the risks associated with unintentional exposure of devices and servers on a client’s internal network to the web at large.
 description: |
-  Mitigate the risks associated with unintentional exposure of devices and servers on a client’s internal network to the web at large.
+  Unintentional exposure of devices and servers on a client’s internal network to the web at large makes them vulnerable to malicious attacks.
+CORS-RFC1918 is a proposal to block requests from public networks by default on the browser and require internal devices to opt-in to such requests.
 authors:
   - agektmr
 date: 2020-11-09